mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 # Circuit-Breaker Custom Policy

 This is a custom policy that implements a lightweight Circuit Breaker pattern for Mule 4.
-By applying this policy to an API, these features are added:
+By applying this policy to an API, the following tasks can be performed:

   - Define an error threshold giving the API the flexibility to fail as many times as you define before tripping the circuit
   - Define a retry period after which the protected API should allow incoming requests